zynayumi/libzynayumi/README.md

 the YM2149 to control the amplitude in a staircase fashion.
 This is a feature, not a bug.

-## Where is the buzzer?

-There is none.
-Well it is actually properly emulated by ayumi but zynayumi does not make any use of it.
-Personally, because the buzzer takes over the amplitude envelope I find it cumbersome.
-Besides the ring modulator is much more powerful in my opinion, though admittedly not the same.
-If you wish to add it, your contribution is welcome.

 ## Wait, that tuning is too perfect to come from the YM2149!

 Yes, I've modified ayumi so that tuning is perfect, even in high